linuxwolf/expecto/README.md

 #### `not` flag

-Modifies the succeeding assertion to be negated.
+Modifies the succeeding check to be negated.

 ```typescript
 expect(() => { doStuff() }).to.not.throw();